semaphoreci/docs/docs/reference/sem-command-line-tool.md

 sem [COMMAND] [RESOURCE] [NAME] [flags]
 ```

-where `[COMMAND]` is the name of the command as explained in this reference
+where `[COMMAND]` is the name of the command, as explained in this reference
 page, `[RESOURCE]` is the resource type that interests us, `[NAME]` is the
 actual name of the resource and `[flags]` are optional command line flags.